Murder in Indian law: Burden and standard of proof in murder cases

-The time honoured expression that the court must be satisfied “beyond reasonable doubt” has been accepted in the Anglo Saxon would as the standard of proof in criminal cases.
+The time honoured expression that the court must be satisfied “beyond reasonable doubt” has been accepted in Common-Law countries as the standard of proof in criminal cases.
 Since the decision in Woolmington’s case the discretion to the jury has been that they must be satisfied of the prisoner’s guilt beyond reasonable doubt if they want to convict him.
 Lord Goddard suggested in England that this phrase should be abandoned.
 He had great experience in criminal matters.
 He suggested that the expression ‘completely satisfied’ or ‘fully sure’ should be accepted as substitutes.

 The fourth edition of Halsbury’s laws of England goes so far as to say that the phrase “reasonable doubt” should be avoided.
 No one has yet invented or discovered a mode of measurement for the intensity of human belief better than this formula of proof “beyond reasonable doubt”.

 Meaning of expression "beyond reasonable doubt"

 For a doubt to stand in the way of conviction of guilt it must be a real doubt and a reasonable doubt.
 A doubt which after full and fair consideration of the evidence the judge rely on reasonable grounds entertained.
 If the data leaves the mind of the trier in equilibrium, the decision must be against the party having the burden of persuasion.
 If the mind of the adjudication tribunal is evenly balanced as to whether or not the accused is guilty, it is its duty to acquit.